 Keep in mind though, that an electric heater’s performance may decrease in colder regions.
 But you can counter this by choosing a more powerful unit.

 Richmond has not fallen behind when it comes to the solar market.
 They currently offer two different solar models: Solaraide HE and Solpak system.

 These two models are designed to target different consumers.
 The Solaraide HE is for the homeowner who already has a pre-installed residential direct solar system.
 The product includes resistor heating elements with a capacity of 4500 watts that are highly efficient.

 The Solpak system is a complete package for the homeowner without previous experience in the solar market.
 It includes double collector systems, a multi-speed pump, a storage tank, and a thermal expansion tank, a controller, and a glycol solution.

 To ensure you still have water on those gloomy, sunless days, the Solpak also includes a 4500-watt heating element.

 The Best Richmond Water Heaters of 2021

-Rheem is one of our favorite water heater companies, so their Richmond branch is high on our list as well.
-To make our selection, we compared some of the main qualities we look for in Rheem with Richmond’s.
-Then we got some user-advice and feedback to choose our top three.
+To make our selection of the best Richmond water heaters, we compared some of the main qualities we look for in Rheem with Richmond’s.
+Then we got some user-advice and feedback to choose our top 3.